The City Ground in Nottingham, home of Nottingham Forest FC

 Stay in Nottingham city centre — the walk across Trent Bridge is part of the matchday experience, and the city offers excellent restaurants, bars, and cultural attractions.
 The Lace Market and Hockley areas are particularly good for nightlife.

-For proximity to the ground, Bridgford Hall in West Bridgford offers character accommodation with an easy walk to the City Ground.
+For proximity to the ground, Bridgford Hall in West Bridgford offers characterful accommodation with an easy walk to the City Ground.
 Hart's Hotel is the premium choice for those wanting Nottingham's finest.
+Premier Inn Trent Bridge is the dependable matchday-logistics pick at chain-hotel prices.

 Frequently Asked Questions